How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Generate a legally compliant Secured Promissory Note for Tennessee that covers all required terms under Tennessee promissory note law.
 Fill in your loan details and download your completed, ready-to-sign Secured Promissory Note as a professional PDF.

 Tennessee law governs promissory notes with specific usury limits and enforcement rules that secures both lending party and debtor.
-The usury limit in Tennessee is 10% or 4% above prime rate.
+The usury limit in Tennessee is Formula rate: 4% above the weekly average prime loan rate, announced weekly by the Tennessee Dept. of Financial Institutions (10.75% as of May 2026).
+10% effective rate absent a written contract..
 Lenders have 6 years to file suit to collect on a promissory note in Tennessee.
 Tennessee law requires 4 specific elements in a valid promissory note.

 Tennessee Promissory Note Requirements